January 10, 2025

 Utilities | Electricity and water for non-residential use | Fully taxable |

-For additional insights on taxable goods, check out the E-Commerce Sales Tax Guide for Small Businesses.
+For additional insights on taxable goods, check out the E-commerce Sales Tax Guide for Small Businesses.

-Retail and eCommerce businesses face unique challenges when navigating sales tax for online businesses in Kansas City’s sales tax system:
+Retail and e-commerce businesses face unique challenges when navigating sales tax for online businesses in Kansas City’s sales tax system:

 Challenge | Description |